 Check if the operating system has Hyper-V.

 - For windows without Hyper-V, enable the virtualization in bios.

 - For windows with Hyper-V, enable the Hyper-V before executing the Docker installer.

 Execute the docker toolbox.
 There will be three icons on the desktop once the toolbox is installed as shown below:

-To get started, double click the Docker Quickstart.
+To get started, double-click the Docker Quickstart.
 As a result, boot2docker will be downloaded and all necessary settings will be applied.
 Save the IP address that will appear on the welcome screen.
 It will be needed to access the application hosted in the docker container.
 Docker Quickstart will make a default VM that will be used to run the application.
-Use the following command in order to map the docker VM with local folder and container with VM.
+Use the following command to map the docker VM with the local folder and container with VM.

 Docker-machine stop default

 In this command, the default VM machine is shut down for the docker.
-If the docker-machine is not recognized by the command prompt, check if the docker folder has been added the environment variable PATH.
-In case, it has not been added , go to the head and then add it.
+If the docker-machine is not recognized by the command prompt, check if the docker folder has been added to the environment variable PATH.
+In case, it has not been added, go to the head and then add it.
 While making an update to the variable PATH, consider your system path as well.

 Docker-machine start default